Vernon Dahmer: Murder and suspects

-The authorities indicted fourteen men.
-Most of them had Ku Klux Klan connections, so they could be tried for the attack on the Dahmer's home.
-Thirteen of the men were brought to trial; eight of them were brought to trial on arson and murder charges.
-Four of the men were convicted and Billy Roy Pitts (Sam Bowers' bodyguard), who had dropped his gun at the crime scene, entered a guilty plea and his gun was turned in as state's evidence.
-Billy only served three years of his federal prison sentence.
-However, three out of the four men who were convicted were pardoned within four years.
-In addition, eleven of the defendants were tried on federal charges of conspiracy to intimidate Dahmer because of his civil rights activities.
-Former Ku Klux Klan Imperial Wizard Sam Bowers, who was believed to have ordered the murder, was tried four times and each time he invoked the Fifth Amendment.
+The authorities indicted fourteen men, most of whom had Ku Klux Klan connections.
+Thirteen of the men were brought to trial for the attack on the Dahmers' home, eight of them on arson and murder charges.
+Four were found guilty.
+Lawrence Byrd was convicted of arson and received a 10-year sentence, while Charles Wilson, Cecil Sessum, and William I. Smith were convicted of murder and each sentenced to life in prison.
+Billy Roy Pitts (Sam Bowers' bodyguard), who had dropped his gun at the crime scene, pleaded guilty and testified against his accomplices.
+His testimony was credited as being largely responsible for the convictions of the others.

+Charles Wilson was freed under a work-release program in 1972.
+His release drew anger from many black leaders and some white leaders.
+Governor Bill Waller, who had previously served as a legal counsel for Wilson, replied by saying that Wilson, who made artificial limbs, was needed for his skills in Laurel, Mississippi.
+In response to the mounting criticism, Gov. Waller also freed prisoner Hal C. Zachary—a black college graduate who had murdered a segregationist in 1963—under the same work-release program.
+Eleven of the defendants in the Dahmer case were also tried on federal charges of conspiracy to intimidate the victim because of his civil rights activities.
+Former Ku Klux Klan Imperial Wizard Sam Bowers, who was believed to have ordered the Dahmer murder, was tried four times and each time he invoked the Fifth Amendment.
 Each trial ended in a mistrial.

-Twenty-five years after the murder of Vernon Dahmer and the assault on his family, the case was reopened by the state of Mississippi.
-The case lasted seven years, and it ended with the conviction and sentencing to life in prison of Imperial Wizard Bowers in 1998.
-Bowers died in the Mississippi State Penitentiary on November 5, 2006, at the age of 82.
+In 1991, twenty-five years after the murder of Vernon Dahmer and the assault on his family, the state of Mississippi initiated a case against Bowers for a fifth time.
+The legal process lasted seven years and finally ended with his conviction and sentencing to life in prison for murder and arson.

+Billy Roy Pitts only served three years of his federal prison sentence.
+He was not required to begin his life sentence until February 1998.
+That was after a newspaper reported how Pitts had never served any time for the murder conviction, perhaps as a result of his role in the convictions of his accomplices.
+Pitts was released from prison in August 1998 when Governor Kirk Fordice indefinitely suspended his life sentence at the request of Dahmer's family.
+This occurred after Pitts agreed to become a key witness for the prosecution in the murder trial of Bowers.